jmbosnich/jmbosnich.github.io/content/pages/other_interests.md

 A Red Warty Thing in the garden  |  Weighed 30 lbs when picked

 # Music, Movies, and Books
-I listen to a wide variey of music, including indie pop, folk, punk, jazz, etc. One of my favorite genres is classical music.
-Check out my classical playlist on Spotify that has become mildly popular (>1,300 followers!):
+My musical interests are all over the place---indie pop rock, minimalistic classical, jazz fusion, hardcore punk, etc., etc. However, if I had to choose, my go-to genre is classical.
+For a taste of the kind of classical music I like, check out my classical playlist on Spotify:
 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/5mlMcLTaFnVpwsScloDGab?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 A few of my favorite books: